Nursing Homes

 Frequently Asked Questions

-What is the average cost of a nursing home in South Dakota?
+What is the cost of a semi-private room in a South Dakota nursing home?

-Are there any financial assistance programs for nursing home care in South Dakota?
+What financial assistance is available for nursing home care in South Dakota?

 Sources